 “To enjoy such a trip… a man must be able to endure heat like a Salamander, mud, and water like a muskrat, dust like a toad, and labor like a jackass.
 He must learn to eat with his unwashed fingers, drink out of the same vessel as his mules, sleep on the ground when it rains, share his blanket with vermin, and have patience with mosquitos.
 He must cease to think, except of where he may find grass and water and a good camping place.
 It is hardship without glory.” — Anonymous Settler writing in the St. Joseph, Missouri Gazette

 Though 19th-century settlers, as well as much of written history, looks at the 2,000-mile Oregon Trail as romantic, almost one in ten who embarked on the trail didn’t survive.
 In fact, the Oregon Trail is this nation’s longest graveyard.
 Of the estimated 350,000 who started the journey, the trail claimed as many as 30,000 victims or an average of 10-15 deaths per mile.

-The main causes of deaths along the Oregon/California Trail during 1841 to 1869 were disease, accidents, and weather.
+The main causes of deaths along the Oregon/California Trail from 1841 to 1869 were disease, accidents, and weather.